MannyBinning/sports-zone/README.md

 - First of all, the clothing items were set to have a size selection for the user, but all the items are set to have no sizes by default.
 Some of the products and categories were added (through JSON file) after adding this function therefore when loading the data everything was being set to have no sizes.
 To resolve this issue I finished the categories and products in JSON file first then added this functionality.
 - Another bug faced was the shopping bag details, as they were not coming up correct.
 To resolve this I had to make changes in contect.py where "quantity=item_data" was updated to "quantity=quantity" which then brought up the correct details.
 - Another bug faced was with the webhook, where 301 error was received on stripe.
 Every time a test webhook was being sent 301 error was received.
 As known in coding, most little mistakes can cause long delays.
 The resolution for this issue was just to add "/" at the end of the endpoint link added in stripe.
+- One unresolved bug for this project is the confirmation success page can be accessed by other users.
+Adding in required_login decorater meant unregistered users not being able to checkout successfully.
+This is something I will be working to find the right solution.

 # Technologies and Tools Used